cliffxuan/vscode-cmdlet/README.md

-# vscode-rg-fzf README
+# vscode-fzf README

-This is the README for your extension "vscode-rg-fzf".
+This is the README for your extension "vscode-fzf".
 After writing up a brief description, we recommend including the following sections.

 ## Features